How to Prevent Dog Nails from Splitting

 Introduction

 Does your dog seem to have split nails all the time?
 Do they split all the way to the toe, causing pain and bleeding?
-Does this happen no matter how good you are at making sure you are keeping his nails trimmed back?
+Does this happen no matter how good you are at making sure their nails are kept trimmed back?
 To a small extent, cracked, split, and broken nails are common among dogs simply as part of their active lives.
-But at the same time, problems like split nails can be an indication of deeper problems within his nails or nail beds that require careful attention if you want the problem to stop.
+But at the same time, issues like split nails can be an indication of deeper problems within the nails or nail beds that require careful attention if you want the problem to stop.

 Dog's Perspective

-While it might not seem that your pup worries about whether or not he has perfect nails, he probably thinks more about them than you realize.
+While it might not seem that your pup worries about whether or not they have perfect nails, they probably think more about them than you realize.
 Split nails can get caught in the carpet, leading to them being ripped out.
-They can also bleed, become infected, and you can bet they are painful.
-He may not like the treatments used to get rid of them, but he is sure to enjoy the pain-free results.
+They can also bleed, become infected, and you can bet they're painful.
+Your dog may not like the treatments for getting rid of nail problems, but they're sure to enjoy the pain-free results.

 The Medical Approach Method